kubernetes/website/content/en/docs/tasks/extend-kubectl/kubectl-plugins.md

 {{% capture whatsnext %}}

-* Install [Krew – kubectl plugin manager](https://sigs.k8s.io/krew) to discover and install plugins
+* Install [Krew – kubectl plugin manager](https://sigs.k8s.io/krew) to discover and install plugins.
 * Check the Sample CLI Plugin repository for [a detailed example](https://github.com/kubernetes/sample-cli-plugin) of a plugin written in Go.
 * In case of any questions, feel free to reach out to the [CLI SIG team](https://github.com/kubernetes/community/tree/master/sig-cli).